LinTrieu/go-code-standards-guidance/README.md

 ## Abstract

-Previously, I prepared this document as an internal RFC for my previous engineering department.
-The RFC has been anonymised such that no company-specific information remains.
+I prepared this document as an internal RFC document for my previous engineering department.
+The RFC has been anonymized such that no company-specific information remains.
 The format of this document adheres to standard RFC style conventions with `MUST` and `SHOULD` imperatives.
 For further information on this, there is an RFC on what is an RFC, found (unironically) [here](https://www.rfc-editor.org/rfc/rfc7322).

 The intention of this document is to serve as a set of guiding principles for writing Go code and building domain-driven scalable applications.